friedt/kenteken-check-NL-RDW/README.md

 # Information

-Licenseplate-check / kenteken-check based on valid formats which were released by dutch RDW.
+Licenseplate-check / kenteken-check based on valid formats which have been released by the dutch RDW.
 The voertuigcategorie "personen auto's" has only be taken into account, so 'bestelwagens' and other categories are not yet taken into account

 # Toelichting